Glaucoma is a disease of the eye in which liquid weight inside the eye rises; whenever left untreated, the patient may lose vision and become blind.

-This is a type of open angle glaucoma and commonly creates during ahead of schedule or center adulthood.
+This is a type of open-angle glaucoma and is commonly created during ahead of schedule or center adulthood.
 Color cells, which emerge from the iris, are scattered inside the eye.
 On the off chance that these cells develop in the channels that channel liquid from the eye, they can agitate the typical stream of liquids in the eye, prompting an ascent in eye pressure.

 What are the symptoms of glaucoma?

 The signs and symptoms of essential open-angle glaucoma and acute angle-closure glaucoma are very extraordinary: